stribis/javascript_wdd320/README.md

 * :link: API / Fetch / AJAX
   1. Fetch API with [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), [`.then()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then)
   2. [`Ajax()`](https://api.jquery.com/jquery.ajax/)- Using ajax to get JSON from APIs
 ---

+### :calendar: Week 9

+#### :books: Unit 8
+* Web Application with API
+  1. Create a web application using any API you desire
+      * The only prerequisite is to use an API request (i.e. Using fetch or jquery ajax )
+      * All finished project will be listed here in the future (LINK TO REPO COMING SOON)
+  2. Example App can be found in the week_09 folder

+---